mezoni/async/README.md

  - The 'promise' tasks similar to the 'futures'
  - The ability creating task in the 'cold' or 'warm' state
  - The ability creating 'promise 'tasks from 'futures'
+ - The ability easy transform the tasks into 'futures'
  - The ability creating 'promise 'tasks from results
  - The ability easy assignment of the task result inside the tasks 'actions'
  - The exception handling with the error propagation from the inner tasks to the outer tasks